On this page:

 Sellers cannot inflate costs in an attempt to deter you from pursuing your claims.
 To do so may also be misleading, deceptive or even unconscionable conduct, in the breach of the ACL.
 For more information, view our Misleading or deceptive conduct page.

-If you are having a dispute with the store or seller about a refund, repair or replacement, view our Resolve a dispute page.
+If you are having a dispute with the store or seller about a refund, repair or replacement, view our Resolve your problem or complaint page.